ProfJordan/code-snippets-for-students/readme.md

 1. Add more snippets
 2. Ensure all snippets are functioning correctly still
 3. Categorize / Organize the snippets better
+4. Add Readme's to all snippets explaining function/purpose

 ## Contribute
 Have a good snippet you'd like to add.
 Send a PR.